peerajak/ReinforcementNavigation/README.md

 , where the **'n'** is the nth botton of handjoy.

 In this project, we will show how to write a program, called an agent, to build an automatic banana eating monkey robot for a virtual continuous environment containing both yellow and dark blue bananas.
+The goal of the robot is to collect as much as possible yello bananas while avoid collecting dark blue bananas.
+The game ends episodically.